OVGU-VET-TechEd/ASSET_AI_Learning_Nuggets/LO1.1.1_Human_Centered_AI_in_TVET_Lesson_Design.md

 1. **Identify** human-centered principles for evaluating AI tools in educational contexts
 2. **Analyze** the benefits, limitations, and risks of specific AI applications for your subject area
-3. **Apply** critical reflection frameworks to assess AI tools' appropriateness for your local educational setting
+3. **Apply** Mindset - Human Agency frameworks to assess AI tools' appropriateness for your local educational setting
 4. **Justify** decisions about AI tool adoption based on pedagogical goals and student well-being
 5. **Recognize** when AI tools may diminish rather than enhance human agency in learning